 Hey, I’m Colin.
 I’m a student at Berkeley City College studying computer science and engineering.
 Right now, I’m taking some time to reflect on where I’m going in life.
 I just learned about Personal Knowledge Management and the related tools: logseq, roam, obsidian, and others, today.
 I’m already obsessed.
 I think it’ll help my studdered/cluttered mind.
 I just finished my fall semester and a big web3 hackathon.
 I felt unproductive and my mind felt disorganized the whole time.
 I was consuming so much new information and didn’t know how to remember, use, and reflect on it.
 Things just finished so now I can take a moment to pause and think.
 So far, finding logseq and this field has felt like finding a religion (I think, I’m not religious).
 I can’t wait to get started.

-Interests: Bikes and blockchain
+Interests: Bikes :bike: and blockchain :key:

-Socials: Twitter -@SteidtmannColin, GitHub - colinsteidtmann, and hopefully a personal website, in the future, of my public logseq mind notes.
+Socials: Twitter :bird: -@SteidtmannColin, GitHub - colinsteidtmann, and hopefully a personal website, in the future, of my public logseq mind notes.

 I am interested in contributing to this project (via code or something non-monetary at the moment).
 I share many of the same principles and frustrations in keeping organized, as StudderedMind, LinkingYourThinking, and the other promoters of this field.
 I REALLY appreciate that this is open-source and is being built to be future-proof.
 I found Roam first but cannot afford the cost so I looked for alternatives and thank goodness I found this project and THANK YOU for building it.